xFFFFF/Gekko-BacktestTool/README.md

 To run other features

 Mode:
-  -i, --import   - Import new datasets
+  -i, --import	 - Import datasets
-  -g, --paper  - Start multiple sessions of PaperTrader -v, --convert TOMLFILE - Convert TOML file to Gekko's CLI config format, ex: backtest.pl -v MACD.toml -a, --analyze CSVFILE  - Perform comparision of strategies and pairs from csv file, ex: backtest.pl -a database.csv
+  -icc, --importcc - Import datasets from CryptoCompare API - Bittrex, Zaif, OKcoin and others -g, --paper	 - Start multiple sessions of PaperTrader -v, --convert TOMLFILE - Convert TOML file to Gekko's CLI config format, ex: backtest.pl -v MACD.toml -a, --analyze CSVFILE	 - Perform comparision of strategies and pairs from csv file, ex: backtest.pl -a database.csv

 Optional parameters:
   -c, --config		 - BacktestTool config file.
 Default is backtest-config.pl -s, --strat STRAT_NAME - Define strategies for backtests.
 You can add multiple strategies seperated by commas example: backtest.pl --strat=MACD,CCI
   -p, --pair PAIR	 - Define pairs to backtest in exchange:currency:asset format ex: backtest.pl --p bitfinex:USD:AVT.
 You can add multiple pairs seperated by commas.
   -p exchange:ALL	 - Perform action on all available pairs.
 Other usage: exchange:USD:ALL to perform action for all USD pairs.
   -n, --candle CANDLE	 - Define candleSize and warmup period for backtest in candleSize:warmup format, ex: backtest.pl -n 5:144,10:73.
 You can add multiple values seperated by commas.
-  -ft, --period DAYS - Time range in days - perform action on period from last x days ex: backtest.pl -ft 7
-  -f, --from    - Time range for backtest datasets or import.
+  -ft, --period DAYS - Time range in days - perform action on period from last x days ex: backtest.pl -ft 7 -f, --from		- Alternative solution for -ft.
+Time range for backtest datasets or import.
 Example: backtest.pl --from="2018-01-01 09:10" --to="2018-01-05 12:23"
   -t, --to
   -f last		- Start import from last candle available in DB.
 If pair not exist in DB then start from 24h ago.
   -t now		- 'now' is current time in GMT.
   -o, --output FILENAME - CSV file name.
 ```
 <img align="center" src=http://i.imgur.com/OY14rKb.png>